JayLon1022/llmDataG/README.md

 ## Overview

 This repository provides a pipeline for cloning and augmenting datasets using Large Language Models (LLMs).
-Given a prompt template and input vectors, our system leverages the generative power of LLMs to produce augmented, variant vectors, facilitating data enrichment for training robust machine learning models
+Given a prompt template and input vectors, our method leverages the generative power of LLMs to produce augmented, variant vectors, facilitating data enrichment for training robust machine learning models

 ## Installation